-In the internet advertising business, customer event logs are critical to understanding customer behavior patterns, such as the frequency and amount of time spent on different pages and trending search terms.
-So-net has been managing a fleet of on-premise servers to store and analyze their customer logs.
-However, So-net’s data volume has surged with the rapid growth of its business, drastically increasing capacity requirements and slowing log processing time.
+Before moving to Amazon Web Services (AWS), So-net managed a fleet of on-premise servers to store and analyze their customer logs.
+But when So-net experienced rapid growth, its data volume surged, drastically increasing capacity requirements and slowing log processing time.
 Given the importance of timely insights to the business, these delays quickly became unacceptable.

-By using Amazon EMR to process data, So-net can now analyze up to twelve months of log data faster than it took to do a single month previously.
-Both Amazon Simple Storage Service (S3) and Amazon Elastic MapReduce have also brought huge ROI benefits to the company.
+By using Amazon EMR to process data, So-net can now analyze up to 12 months of log data faster than it took to do a single month previously.
+AWS has also delivered significant ROI to the company.
 So-net no longer incurs capital expenses and their operational costs are around JPY 500,000 per month, a huge savings compared to the tens of millions of Japanese Yen that would have been required to purchase and maintain on-premise infrastructure.

-To meet the demands of an ever expanding business, So-net’s development team is continuously working to improve their analytics systems.
-“With Amazon Web Services, we no longer spend time worrying about underutilized infrastructure and maintenance and can focus on differentiating through our customer offerings,” said Takahiro Yasuda.
-“Rapid access to critical customer insights has allowed us to differentiate our business in the face of a highly competitive and rapidly changing industry.”
+To meet the demands of an ever-expanding business, So-net’s development team is continuously working to improve their analytics systems.
+“With AWS, we no longer worry about underutilized infrastructure and maintenance," Yasuda says.
+"Instead, we can focus on differentiating through our customer offerings.
+Rapid access to critical customer insights has allowed us to differentiate our business in the face of a highly competitive and rapidly changing industry.”

 Yasuda concludes, "We chose AWS because we'd had positive experiences working with them and knew that no other vendor could offer their level of rapid innovation.”

 For more information about running your business applications on AWS, see our Business Applications page: http://aws.amazon.com/business-applications/.